smorovic/merger/hwtest/README.md

 This describes how to run a simple test of the merger.
 It is currently setup for a single machine only.
 For Python versioning reasons this is only confirmed to work on CMSSW_7_0_0 and up.

+In order to test monitoring please edit config files and put in the details of the server URL and ES index: dataFlowMergerMini.conf dataFlowMergerMacro.conf

 ## Login

     ## Login to LXPLUS